 5. She Appeared Shortly in the Bible

-Her great influence made her to be shortly mentioned in the Bible.
+Her great influence made her briefly mentioned in the Bible.
 She was mightier and more powerful and used commands and alluring appeal to move her empire.
-In other religion writings like the Maccabees, she appears as a greatly leader of the Egyptians who was always devoted and willing to use her power to expand her kingdom.
+In other religion writings like the Maccabees, she appears as a great leader of the Egyptians who was always devoted and willing to use her power to expand her kingdom.

 6. She Was not of Egyptian Ancestry

-7. She Sacrificed Two of Her Children To Get Power
+7. She Sacrificed Two of Her Children For Power

 8. Rumor Has it That She Also Wrote Books